mikegratton/LetsTalk/README.md

 # DDS Concepts in Let's Talk

+The DDS is a publish/subscribe messaging system with automatic discovery.
+Here's a small primer.

 ## Participant

+Each node in the DDS network is a "participant."
+Participants discover each other, trading information on available topics and types.
+Participants also function as factories for the other objects -- topic objects, types, publishers, and subscribers.

 ## Topics

+A topic is a channel for data.
+It's the combination of a string topic name and a data type.
+The types generally must be derived from IDL.

 ## Types and IDL

+Types in DDS are typically derived from IDL source.
+IDL provides a C-like language for describing structured data.
+The IDL compiler produces C++ source code from these files that includes serialization and deserialization methods to/from the Common Data Format (CDR).
+DDS automatically performs the required serialization and deserialization as required.

 ## Quality of Service (QoS)

+An overloaded term, QoS refers to all of the run-time settings available in DDS.
+It includes the network protocol (TCP, UDP, shared memory), the error handling strategy, the depth of message history that is stored, and many other details.

 # Environment variables